 ◆ Implementation plan and feasibility- There must be an implementation plan (content, timing, framework, method, and realization of objectives).
-Although a project may not be fully implemented during the research collaboration period, the research plan must include specific proposals for how to connect the anticipated research results with their utilization in society (body promoting/expanding implementation, framework, activities by the partner country, and proposals for its expansion to other regions or markets) and plans for activities with a view to implementation that are to be conducted during the research period.
+Although a project may not be fully implemented during the research collaboration period, the research plan must include specific proposals for how the anticipated research results will be utilized in society (body promoting/expanding implementation, framework, activities by the partner country, and proposals for its expansion to other regions or markets) and plans for activities with a view to implementation that are to be conducted during the research period.